firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

   - Wheelway and Spintend owners found that leaving halls connected during “sensorless” detection corrupted profiles until they re-detected with the harness removed.[^9]
 - If Spintend’s external ADC module feeds nonsense values, temporarily bypass it by wiring 3.3 V, signal, and ground straight from the VESC to the throttle or brake; just avoid slamming 5 V accessories onto the 3.3 V rail to protect the board.[^10]

+## Firmware Notes & Controller Limits

+- Artem continues to warn that uBox hardware can burn on firmware 5.3 due to a current-sensing regression; either hold on 5.2 or lower amp limits until Spintend publishes a fix.[^ubox_fw53]
+- Gigolo Joe’s Flipsky 75100 V2 proved stable on 20 S (≈77 V) with firmware 5.03 at 160 A phase / 110 A battery, but the controller reads pack voltage a few volts low—budget extra headroom near max voltage.[^75100_20s]

 ## Example Tuning Profiles

 - A Zero 10X dialled to 100 A rear / 60 A front phase with 80 A/50 A battery caps provides smooth launches and strong mid-speed pull without overheating.[^zero10x]